-The Safer Living Guide is widely distributed to the campus community and can be accessed online.
+The Safer Living Guide-Gadsden Center edition is distributed to the UA Gadsden Center and can be accessed online.

-UAPD also offers a variety of crime prevention/safety education programs to UA students and employees.
-These programs include, but are not limited to, the following:
+The UAPD also offers a variety of crime prevention/education programs to UA students and employees.
+These programs include but are not limited to the following: